 Examples of condition in the sentence

 - Watashi no kimochi wo kare ni shiraretari shitara komaru;

-- I will be in trouble if he knows what I feel for him;
+- I'll be in trouble if he knows how I feel about him;

 - Kono hi no koto wasuretari shimasen!

 - Sonna hidoi koto shitari shimasen;